 Families, advocates mark day of awareness for Native victims

 ALBUQUERQUE, N.M.
-(AP) — From the nation’s capitol to Indigenous communities across the American Southwest, top government officials, family members and advocates are gathering as part of a call to action to address the ongoing problem of violence against Indigenous women and children.
-Interior Secretary Deb Haaland is expected to commemorate the day Wednesday as a caravan of female motorcyclists take to the streets in Phoenix, New Mexico’s task force presents its latest findings, and advocates use social media to raise awareness.
-The first Native American to lead a U.S. cabinet agency, Haaland called May 5 an unfortunate tradition and said she feels “we are ready to solve this crisis.”
+(AP) — From the U.S. capitol to American Southwest Indigenous communities, top government officials, family members and advocates are gathering as part of a call to action to address the ongoing problem of violence against Indigenous women and children.
+Interior Secretary Deb Haaland is commemorating the day Wednesday as female motorcyclists take to the streets in Phoenix and advocates use social media to raise awareness.
+As part of the Washington ceremony, a red memorial shawl with the names of missing and slain Indigenous women was draped across a long table to remember the lives behind what Haaland called alarming and unacceptable statistics.
+More names were added Wednesday.